 Businesses need graduates who are adaptable, with the skills and ability to put their knowledge into practice.
 That’s why our business degree focuses on your personal and professional development, which is essential in modern business.
 Designed specifically for part-time students, you can apply your knowledge from this course in your workplace.
 You may even be exempt from some modules based on experience you have already.
 From your employer’s perspective, this business course offers an excellent staff development opportunity that can be tailored to the needs of their organisation.

-This business degree is delivered through lectures and tutorials in the afternoon/evening on one day each week.
+This part-time business degree is delivered through lectures and tutorials in the afternoon/evening on one day each week.
 For flexibility, you’ll complete 'Learning through the Workplace' modules in the summer months.

-You can complete your part-time business qualification in four years and gain a realistic view of business.
+You can complete your part-time business degree in four years and gain a realistic view of business.
 You’ll study subjects usually included in a business degree such as accounting, economics, law, management, marketing and strategy, alongside plenty of opportunities to apply what you learn to the real world.
 ‘Learning through Employment’ modules allow you to complete projects related to your workplace.
 Also, our Leadership and Management, and Coaching and Mentoring modules will help you develop your full management potential.

 The BA (Hons) Business degree is designed for students studying part-time around other work and family committments.